Henry Goodere (courtier): Life

 Henry Goodyer succeeded to the Polesworth estate in 1595, but it is uncertain if he be the Henry Goodyer who was elected to the first parliament of James as member for West Looe in Cornwall.
 A Henry Goodyer (whom Gosse would appear to identify with Donne's friend) was knighted by James at Lamer, the seat of Sir John Gerrard at Wheathampstead, in June 1608; but this was probably his cousin.
 If we identify him with the Henry Goodyer who was knighted in Ireland in 1599 (by the Earl of Essex at Dublin on 5 August), we shall have no difficulty in reconciling his known attendance at court in 1604 with the participation by a Sir Henry Goodyer in the festivities of the first year of James I's reign.
 He performed in The Masque of Indian and China Knights at Hampton Court on 1 January 1604.

 Drayton addressed an ode to Goodyer as "the worthy knight and my noble friend Sir Henry Goodere, a gentleman of his Majesty's Privy Chamber", in which he speaks of having been "gravely merry" by the fire at Polesworth.
 The owner of Polesworth was indeed famous for his hospitality to literary men.
 Ben Jonson has an epigram to him in which he alludes to a hawking party at Polesworth.
 Inigo Jones was a friend of his, and he had verses in Coryat's Crudities in 1611, and in the third edition of Sylvester's Lachrymæ Lachrymarum in 1613.
 But he was best known as the closest and most faithful friend to John Donne.
 Commencing soon after 1600, Donne seems for a long time to have written Goodyer a weekly letter.
-Several fragments of the correspondence were printed in Letters to several Persons of Honour (1651), and over forty of these letters are printed in Mr. Gosse's Life of Donne, 1899.
+Several fragments of the correspondence were printed in Letters to several Persons of Honour (1651), and over forty of these letters are printed in Edmund Gosse's Life of Donne, 1899.
 A verse letter "to Sir Henry Goodyere" was written by Donne during his residence at Mitcham (1606–10).
 Goodyer constantly needed encouragement, for his finances were in a deplorable state.
 In December 1604 he wrote a pitiful letter to Cecil at Hatfield, basing a very humble appeal for court favour and pecuniary aid upon his uncle's sufferings in the cause of Mary Queen of Scots, and his own expenses in the service of royalty.
 What these services were we do not know.
 In May 1605, however, he was granted by the council a small forfeited estate of 50l. per annum.
 About the same time, while at court, Goodyer lost from his chamber at Whitehall the sum of 120l.
 In the same year he was one of the knights at the barrier in connection with Ben Jonson's Masque of Hymen.
 He was appointed a gentleman of the privy chamber in May 1605, but his decayed estate remained a source of continual perplexity to him.